- SIGMA iD.TRI sensors

 This watch is specifically designed for the triathlete, it is super light, (even enters with the wetsuit on) and very simple to use, it has a very intuitive interface and in no time you get hold of it and you can go out to train.

-Now, at this moment where the population has been confined to their home, we have tested it and we will tell you how to install it on your bicycle to enjoy the virtual platform of Bkool
+Now, at this time where the population has been confined to their home, we have tested it and we will tell you how to install it on your bicycle to enjoy the virtual platform of Bkool

 El Sigma Set ID.TRI comes with various devices that you will have to install on the bicycle to be able to do it